 - The plantar plate is a thickening of the plantar capsule consisting of fibrocartilage and attaches into the proximal phalanx and between the condyles of the metatarsal neck (it attaches more strongly at the base of the proximal phalanx & it is weakest at the base of the metatarsal neck).
-Unfortunately it almost always ruptures distally due to increased tension; this eventually leads to destabilization of the MTPJ collateral ligaments and allows transverse motion.
+Unfortunately, it almost always ruptures distally due to increased tension; this eventually destabilizes the MTPJ collateral ligaments and allows transverse motion.
 So this is how we get sagittal plan instability as well as transverse plane instability.

-- Morton’s Neuralgia is different because the pain is usually between the third and fourth metatarsal phalangeal joints (rarely between two and three- but possible), If the pain is between the second and third metatarsals it is more likely to be an intermetatarsal bursitis rather than Morton’s Neuralgia.
+- Morton’s Neuralgia is different because the pain is usually between the third and fourth metatarsal-phalangeal joints (rarely between two and three- but possible).
+If the pain is between the second and third metatarsals, it is more likely to be intermetatarsal bursitis than Morton’s Neuralgia.

-- Capsulitis and Bursitis are usually found in the same area and are more common, but you can differentiate predislocation syndrome by performing the Lachman test (aka the vertical drawer test) and by checking the joint range of motion.
+- Capsulitis and Bursitis are usually found in the same area.
+They are more common, but you can differentiate predislocation syndrome by performing the Lachman test (aka the vertical drawer test) and checking the joint range of motion.

-- The Lachman test stabilizes the metatarsal and attempts to slide the base of the toe dorsally (upward) and see if it dislocates by more than two millimeters; this motion should be painful if it is predislocation syndrome.
-Pain with joint range of motion will differentiate this condition from other pain in the ball of the foot generally classified as metatarsalgia, but it will not differentiate it from arthritis (the 2mm dislocation will confirm that its not arthritis).
+- The Lachman test stabilizes the metatarsal and attempts to slide the toe’s base dorsally (upward) and see if it dislocates by more than two millimeters; this motion should be painful if it is predislocation syndrome.
+Pain with joint range of motion will differentiate this condition from other pain in the ball of the foot, generally classified as metatarsalgia.
+Still, it will not differentiate it from arthritis (the 2mm dislocation will confirm it is not arthritis).

-- X-rays are also needed to rule out arthritis, malalignment, Freiberg’s infraction, fractures or neoplasms.
+- X-rays also need to rule out arthritis, malalignment, Freiberg’s infraction, fractures, or neoplasms.

-- A podiatrist can help diagnose this further through a history and physical, as well as an injection to the ball of the foot to see if the pain goes away.
+- A podiatrist can help diagnose this further through history and physical and an injection to the ball of the foot to see if the pain goes away.

 - It can make the dislocation worse.